NBA DFS picks, Thursday lineup advice from daily Fantasy professional who's won $2 million

 McClure has turned his attention to NBA action on Thursday and locked in his top daily Fantasy basketball picks.
 You can only see them by heading to SportsLine.

-For Thursday, one of McClure's top NBA DFS picks is Celtics point guard Payton Pritchard, who is listed at $6,800 on DraftKings and $6,800 on FanDuel.
-The sixth-year veteran has taken off and is one of the key components to Boston's success.
-He is the Celtics' second-leading scorer.
-In 21 games, all starts, he is averaging 17.1 points, 4.7 assists and 4.3 rebounds in 32.2 minutes.
-He is connecting on 45.2% of his field goals and 85.7% of his free throws.
+For Thursday, one of McClure's top NBA DFS picks is Bucks point guard Kevin Porter Jr., who is listed at $7,600 on DraftKings and $8,500 on FanDuel.
+The seventh-year veteran is healthy and has come on of late.
+In six games, all starts, he is averaging 21.8 points, 5.8 assists, 3.5 rebounds and 2.2 steals in 28.8 minutes of action.
+He also connects on 55.8% of his field goals, including 61.8% from 3-point range and 88.9% at the free throw line.

-Boston (12-9) has won seven of nine and Pritchard is one of the reasons for it.
-In Sunday's 117-115 win at Cleveland, he poured in 42 points, while adding three rebounds and three assists.
-He had 19 points and eight assists in a 138-129 win over Orlando on Nov.
-23.

-Another part of McClure's optimal NBA DFS strategy includes building around Minnesota's Naz Reid ($5,700 on DraftKings and $5,700 on FanDuel).
-The sixth-year center is averaging 13.3 points, 5.7 rebounds and 2.2 assists off the bench.
-He is averaging 25.2 minutes of action per game.
+Another part of McClure's optimal NBA DFS strategy includes building around Denver's Nikola Jokic ($12,900 on DraftKings and $12,800 on FanDuel).
+The 10th-year center is averaging 29.2 points, 12.3 rebounds and 11 assists in 23 starts.
+He is averaging 34.9 minutes of action per game.

-Reid is coming off an 18-point, six-assist and five-rebound performance in a 149-142 overtime win at New Orleans on Tuesday.
-He has scored in double figures in each of the last five games and in 14 of 21 this season.
-He has registered three double-doubles this year, the last coming in a 120-96 win over the Dallas Mavericks on Nov.
-17. In that game, he scored 22 points, while adding 12 rebounds and two assists.
+He has scored 20 or more points in six consecutive games and in 21 of 23 this season.
+He scored a season-high 55 points, while grabbing 12 rebounds in a 130-116 win over the Los Angeles Clippers on Nov.
+12. In a 134-133 win at Atlanta on Friday, he poured in 40 points, while adding nine rebounds and eight assists.
+He has registered 11 triple-doubles and 21 double-doubles on the year.
 See McClure's other NBA DFS picks right here.

 McClure is also targeting a player who could go off for massive numbers on Thursday because of an optimal matchup.
 This pick could be the difference between winning your tournaments and cash games or going home with nothing.
 You can only see who it is here.